Google Panda first launched in February 2011 as part of Google’s quest to eliminate black hat SEO tactics and webspam.

 - Would users complain when they see pages from this site?

 It’s also a good idea to consider what Google’s human quality raters were asked to consider.
-This quote about low-quality content is especially important:
+This quote about low-quality content is significant:

 Consider this example: Most students have to write papers for high school or college.
 Many students take shortcuts to save time and effort by doing one or more of the following: